pxslip/db-studio/docs/app/data-model.md

 Fields are database columns, but with a twist.

 Remember, SQL database columns store pure, raw data.
 From there, developers build out custom logic and UIs to determine how this data is displayed and interacted with.
-In Directus, fields encompass column configurations, as well as custom configuration over how to the data is displayed and interacted with in the Data Studio.
-Directus also has [alias fields](/getting-started/glossary#alias), which are virtual and do not match directly to a column.
+In DB Studio, fields encompass column configurations, as well as custom configuration over how to the data is displayed and interacted with in the Data Studio.
+DB Studio also has [alias fields](/getting-started/glossary#alias), which are virtual and do not match directly to a column.
 To learn more, see our guide on [fields](/configuration/data-model/fields/).